tonybaloney/vscode-pets/README.md

 The cat, dog, and snake media assets for this extension were licensed from itch.io.

 [Marc Duiker](https://twitter.com/marcduiker) created the Clippy and rubber duck media assets.

+## Thank you

+Thanks to all the contributors to this project:

+- @marcduiker
+- @Vicente015
+- @Yukaii